Changing schools in the middle of the year was never in the plan.

 Flea had dropped all her extra-curricular activities apart from hockey.
 She started forgetting books.
 She rushed through her homework – if she remembered to do it.
 I think she stopped caring, really.

-I should say that Flea’s school has a strong reputation for its caring, child-centred ethos.
+Flea’s school has a strong reputation for its caring, child-centred ethos.
 And there are a lot of truly wonderful, good-hearted teachers there.

 It had been eight months, and Flea’s interest in school was declining by the day.
 We went on a short break to Amsterdam, and Flea relaxed.
 I noticed then how long it had been since I’d seen her that relaxed.
 Since I’d heard her laugh so often.